-There are three main types of dental bridges, the traditional, cantilever, and the resin-bonded or Maryland bonded bridges.
+There are three main types of dental bridges, the traditional cantilever and the resin-bonded or Maryland bonded bridges.

 What are the Advantages of Dental Bridges?

-- Long-lasting.
-With proper care, dental bridges can last up to ten to 15 years.
+Irremovable and long-lasting.
+Dental bridges don't fall out.
+You don't need to worry about accidental and embarrassing drops, and with proper care, dental bridges can last up to ten to 15 years.

-- Time-saving.
+Time-saving.
 A dental bridge procedure often requires only a single visit.